hbrbailon/malawi_news/readme.md

 # Malawi Flood News

 Data & Analysis compendium for the Disaster Framing of Malawi Flood Events paper.
-This paper is a VU Research Masters Thesis in collaboration with 510 Netherlands Red Cross.
+This paper is a Research Masters Thesis from the Vrije Universiteit Amsterdam in collaboration with 510 - Netherlands Red Cross and University of Amsterdam - Analytics for a Better World.

 # Article
 To follow once the thesis is done